JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 </p>
 <p>
 Steps:

-- Open the properties of the user account in Active Directory Users and Computers.
+- Right-click the user created.
+- Select properties in drop down list.
-- Locate the Member Of tab.
+- Navigate to the Member of tab.
 - Click Add.
-- Open the Select Groups window.
+- Observe **Select Groups window**.
 - Click into the object name field.
 - Enter:<br>
 - **Domain Admins**
-- Review the location field to confirm the correct domain.
-- Prepare to validate and add the group membership.
+- Press **Check Names**
+- Click Ok.

 **Explanation**
 This step assigns the user administrative privileges by adding the account to the Domain Admins group.
 Group membership is a common way to manage permissions and administrative roles in Active Directory.